Shalabyelectronics/MoviesWebApp_with_Flask/README.md

     return redirect(url_for('home'))
 ```
-After doing some expirament I did find all movie data I need to feed my database and I created a movie instance from the Movies Model class and I add it to the database and commit the changes as well.
+After doing some experiments I did find all movie data I need to feed my database and I created a movie instance from the Movies Model class and I add it to the database and commit the changes as well.
 And when All done it will redirect us to the home page where all Movies will load and display as well.
 ![bandicam 2022-03-30 18-18-00-192](https://user-images.githubusercontent.com/57592040/160870637-ad40b39d-3423-421d-be79-da83cbe40f23.jpg)